AdguardTeam/DisableAMP/README.md

 # Disable AMP by AdGuard

 This is a very simple userscript that disables AMP pages on the Google search results page.
+Open Google search results on mobile phone, click on the link marked as AMP.
+This link should be opened without AMP.

 ## Run build
 `yarn install`